A Different View of Medical Marijuana

 Why do so many marijuana users move on to harder drugs?
 Is there a direct connection between marijuana use and heroin use?

 There is, without doubt, a correlation between marijuana use and the abuse of more dangerous drugs, but scientists have failed to find causality between marijuana use and abuse of other dangerous drugs.
 Yes, there is a connection, but the cause of substance abuse has never been clearly established.
 Substance abusers, introduced to marijuana, are more likely to be friends with other pot smokers.
-And some of those members of the peer group are going to move on, establishing a more likely cause for expansion of substance abuse.
+And some of those members of the peer group are going to move on, establishing a more likely cause for the expansion of substance abuse.

 The answer is still elusive, and the scientific community is still studying the positive uses of medical marijuana.